The excitement of Ruaha

 With baobab studded hills, rocky escarpments, and all-season rivers, Ruaha has reliable game concentrations including elephant and buffalo herds, all the usual East African mammals as well as the uncommon greater and lesser kudu, and sable and roan antelope– as well as more than 500 different bird species, including several endemic varieties.

 WHEN TO GO:

 RUAHA can be visited at any time of the year but it is a classic dry season park (best enjoyed from June to December).
 Game gets progressively more concentrated towards the end of the season when the traditional water sources dry up.
-In the green season, from January to May, the park transforms into a lush and dazzling eden, a haven for specialist visitors such as botanists and birders.
+In the green season, from January to May, the park transforms into a lush and dazzling eden, a haven for specialist visitors such as botanists, entomologists and ornithologists.

-The HODI HODI BUSH CAMP is situated eight kms outside the park, on the border of the Wildlife Management Area.
+The HODI HODI BUSH CAMP is situated a half hour drive outside the park, on the border of the Wildlife Management Area.
 A horseshoe shaped valley facing into the sunset is the setting for our tented camp.
 The accommodation is four double and two family tents – with the widest views from each room over miles and miles of Africa.
-The bar, dining area and lounge overlooks our waterhole.
-Roads are accessible any time of year, but we will be closed in January - March during the main rainy season.
+The bar, dining area, lounge and plunge-pool overlooks our waterhole.
+Roads are accessible any time of year, but we close between January and March, during the main rainy season.